Contact Lens Calculator Logo - CLCalc Splash Screen

 Result: Notes indicate Add is not addressed ("Covers Distance Rx only...").
 Yellow border.

-• Result Grouping & Ranking:
+• Result Grouping & Sorting:

 4. Material: Silicone Hydrogel > Hydrogel.